 If you're looking for more free water fun this summer, be sure to check out our roundup of the city's free spraygrounds.

-All opening between June 22 and July 1, 2017, these pools are the perfect respite from summer boredom and sweltering heat.
-Most exciting, is the new Pop-Up Pool Project initiative, funded by the Knight Foundation and led by Group Melvin Design.
+Opening on a rolling basis between June 17 and 28, Philly pools are the perfect respite from summer boredom and sweltering heat.
+The Pop-Up Pool Project initiative, funded by the Knight Foundation and led by Group Melvin Design has transformed many spots throughout the area.

 Francisville- North Philly, 18th and Francis

 Francisville is the flagship location of the project.
-It features a picnic spot with oversized boardgames in the Family Lounge Area, as well as fancy new showers, bright umbrellas, tropical plants, and really neat raised decks to lounge on.
-Francisville also offers yoga with Roots2Rise on the deck every Tuesday from 7-8 PM and Aqua Zumba on Wednesdays from 6-7 PM.
-Open swim is from 1-4 PM Monday through Friday and 12-5 PM on weekends.
-Family swim is offered during the weekdays from 5-6 PM.
+It features a picnic spot as well as bright umbrellas, tropical plants, and really neat raised decks to lounge on.
+Francisville also offers activities for children of all ages.
+The pool is open from 11 AM- 7 PM during the week and 12 PM- 5 PM on weekends.

 O'Connor Pool- Graduate Hospital, 26th and South

 O'Connor Pool was probably already the fanciest and nicest of the public pools, but Swim Philly has made it even better!
 Planters galore, beautiful, bold umbrellas, lounge chairs, and a rainfall shower with privacy screen are all new additions.
-Open swim is from 1-3:50 PM on weekdays with family swim from 5-5:50 PM (on Tuesdays family swim ends at 6:50 PM).
-On weekends family swim is 12-3:50 PM.
-Aqua Zumba classes are available Mondays from 6-7 PM, and Poolside Yoga is every Tuesday 7-8 PM.
+There are open swim, family swim, and adult swim too!
+Aqua Zumba classes and poolside yoga are also offered.

 Lee Cultural Center- West Philly, 44th and Haverford

-Featuring freshly painted pavement, and the usual Swim Philly fare: colorful umbrellas and lawn chairs, tropical plants, and newly installed rainfall showerheads, Lee has received quite the makeover.
-Open swim is from 1-4 PM and family swim is from 6-7 PM.
+Featuring freshly painted pavement, and the usual Swim Philly fare: colorful umbrellas and lawn chairs, tropical plants, and rainfall showerheads, Lee is a great spot to visit.
+Guests can expect Open Swim as well as family swim times.

 Lawncrest- Northeast Philly, Rising Sun and Comly

-This one maybe isn't in the best of neigborhoods, but if you live nearby, you'll find it's received the same colorful treatment as the other pools on the list, including plastic adirondack chairs and huge tropical banana plants.
-This year's schedule has not yet been finalized.
-Check Lawncrest's Facebook page for updates.
+If you live nearby Lawncrest, you'll find it's received the same colorful treatment as the other pools on the list including plastic adirondack chairs and huge tropical banana plants.
+In addition to pool offerings, Lawncrest features monthly summer movie nights.

 Pleasant Playground- Mt.
 Airy, Boyer and Pleasant

 Located just outside the city in Mt.
 Airy, Pleasant Playground is just that: quite pleasant.
-The Swim Philly makeover has done wonders for them, and the area is really excited about it.
-Kids enjoy the new outdoor showers, and parents love being able to lounge around on the colorful chairs-- a far cry from some of the other public pools that strictly prohibit chairs and, at best, offer bleachers outside of the pool area.
-Open swim is 12-5 PM every day and family swim is 5-6 PM on weekdays.
+Kids can enjoy the pool and fancy outdoor showers while parents can relax on the colorful chairs-- a far cry from some of the other public pools that strictly prohibit chairs and, at best, offer bleachers outside of the pool area.

 For a full list of Philly's public pools, check out the Parks and Rec website.